HSA Contribution Limit History

 Why is the HSA called the 'triple tax advantage' account?

-HSA contributions are pre-tax (lowering federal income tax and FICA), growth is tax-free, and qualified medical-expense withdrawals are tax-free.
-No other account combines all three.
-Roth IRAs are tax-free out but after-tax in.
-Traditional IRAs are pre-tax in but taxable out.
-The HSA's structure is unique to medical-expense use; non-qualified withdrawals before age 65 trigger ordinary income tax plus a 20% penalty (raised from 10% by the ACA in 2011).
+Eligible HSA contributions are deductible for federal income-tax purposes; contributions made through a qualifying cafeteria-plan payroll arrangement can also avoid FICA.
+Account growth and qualified medical-expense withdrawals are tax-free federally.
+The HSA's structure is unique to qualified medical-expense use; non-qualified withdrawals before age 65 generally trigger ordinary income tax plus a 20% additional tax.

 Can I use HSA dollars for non-medical expenses after age 65?